Our Drinking Horns

 Drinking horns are the most popular items that we sell.
-We now sell over 40 different types of horns and other horn drinking vessels and more are added regularly.
-We have sold well over 1000 drinking horns to New Zealand and Overseas customers since 2014 and have had less than 1% returned - usually through a small flaw or defect which we didn't spot.
-Our customers love these products and many become repeat customers or refer their friends.
+We now sell almost 50 different types of horns and other horn drinking vessels and more are added regularly.
+We have sold well over 1500 drinking horns to New Zealand and Overseas customers since 2014 and have had less than 1% returned - usually through a small flaw or defect which we didn't spot.
+Our customers love these products and many become repeat customers and/or refer their friends.

 "A++++++++++ times infinity! so SO happy with the horn!
 Its my partners 40th b'day pressie and we couldn't be more impressed/happy!!! thank you SO much!
 Awesome quick friendly trade!
 Would absolutely recommend!"